darshan-06/Sui-Move-cheat-sheet/README.md

 }
 ```

+---

 ## Generics
+*Short Description:* Introduces the use of generics in Sui Move, enabling the creation of flexible and reusable data structures.

 ```move
 struct Wrapper<T> has store {
     value: T,
 }
 ```

+---

 ## Capabilities
+*Short Description:* Demonstrates how to define capabilities, which are used to control access and manage privileges.

 ```move
 struct AdminCap has key, store {}
 ```

+---

 ## Scripting
+*Short Description:* Covers how to write simple scripts in Sui Move for operations that do not require a full module.

 ```move
 script {
     use sui::tx_context;